 We take the themes of our Collective Worship from our school values, which are drawn from the traditions of the Christian faith.
 Sometimes worship is based on the festivals and events of the Christian calendar.
 Celebrations of special festivals or occasions may take place outdoors, for example at Easter, or in the village church, when we invite parents and members of our local community to attend.
-We also use the Roots and Fruits Resource to support the planning of worship, together with Values for Life.
+We also use the Roots and Fruits Resource to support the planning of worship.

-Once a week, Collective Worship includes the children's achievements, offering an opportunity to acknowledge and reward children for effort and progress.
+Once a week, Collective Worship includes celebrating the children's achievements, offering an opportunity to acknowledge and reward children for effort and progress.
 In this way, we continue to promote the ethos of the school, whereby all children are valued and all achievements are recognised.

-All classrooms have a prayer chair or a Collective Worship focus area, which includes a candle, lit for classroom worship to indicate the presence of Christ as the light of the world.
+All classrooms have a Collective Worship Values focus area, which includes a candle, lit for classroom worship to indicate the presence of Christ as the light of the world.